easycoder/rbrstory/rbrstory/software/configurator.md

 ## System interlock ##

 While the system is under control of the configurator, the system controller is blocked from making any changes.
 You can turn relays on and off from the configurator, then when you finally exit the program the system controller will take over again and restore them to their proper states.
 If your system appears to have stopped working, check to ensure the configurator is not running.
 One further note: if you exit the configurator by any means other than clicking the `Exit` button, your system controller will remain locked.
-To clear the block manually, type `rm /mnt/data/lock` on the system controller.
+To clear the block manually, either open then close the configurator or type `rm /mnt/data/lock` on the system controller.

 ## The configurator script ##
 This is quite a large EasyCoder script, so I'll document it over the coming pages.
 We'll start at the top: